Introducing Bell for Better

 We support more than 1,900 community organizations across the country each year through:

-- Charitable giving: our team members participate in our annual giving campaign, with donations of $2.2 million to charitable organizations coast to coast.
+- Charitable giving: our team members participate in our annual giving campaign, with donations of more than $2.5 million to charitable organizations coast to coast.
 We match employee donations to all registered Canadian charities up to $1000 per employee, per year.

 - Partnering with a wide range of youth-oriented organizations such as Kids Help Phone, the Canadian Centre for Child Protection (including Cybertip.ca), and MediaSmarts, as well as programs like Backpacks for Kids, RE*Generation, and Computers for Schools.